Bira/octopus-carnival/_drafts/lphr-knight-of-the-deep.md

 headed for the foreseeable future.

 His newest quest was given to him by the leader of the sea elf village of
-Acisazi: he is to seek the help of Shensen, the renowned bard and priestess of Sarenrae who lives in Kintargo.
+Acisazi: he is to seek the help of Shensen, the famous singer and priestess of Sarenrae who lives in Kintargo.
 The village has been plagued by a horrible curse, and since Shensen is an old friend of theirs she would have both the willingness and the power to help them out.
 However, she has not answered their